justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-low-stock-activity/README.md

 1. Verify that the example new low stock activity was added.
 Open your browser to `https://localhost:8080` and navigate to _Control Panel_ → _Commerce_ → _Products_.
 Then, for any product, click _Edit_ within its menu.
 If necessary, you can add a product to do this with (see [Products](https://commerce.liferay.dev/user-guide/-/knowledge_base/user/products) for help).

    From there, navigate to _Configuration_.
-On this screen, under the _Low Stock Action_ dropdown, the new activity ("Add a warning message") will be present.
+On this screen, under the _Low Stock Action_ dropdown, the new activity ("Log a warning message") will be present.

 ![New low stock activity](./images/02.png "New low stock activity")